-I often get asked where to drink Champagne in Paris.
-I almost always recommend taking a trip from Paris to Champagne if you possibly can to get a more complete experience – it’s an easy train ride from Paris to Champagne, or you can even join a guided Paris Champagne tour or day trip.
-However, I do understand that not everyone has time to do this depending on how long you’re in Paris.
+Since I visit Paris at least once a year, I am often asked where to drink Champagne there.
+I always recommend taking a trip from Paris to Champagne in order to get a more complete Champagne tasting experience.
+However, I understand that not everyone has time to do this depending on how long you’re in Paris.

 Our Favorite Paris Champagne Bars